Advertisement

 Additional Notes

-Referrals are accepted from Placer County Children's System of Care (CSOC) and the waitlist remains open until sufficient pre-applications are received.
-This program serves families where a lack of housing impacts child placement/discharge from out-of-home care, or eligible youth (18-24) leaving foster care and who are homeless or at risk.
+The Family Unification Program (FUP) waitlist is open by direct referral from Placer County Children's System of Care (CSOC).
+It serves families for whom a lack of adequate housing impacts child placement or discharge from out-of-home care, or eligible youth (18-24) aging out of foster care who are homeless or at risk.

 Status